rittmananalytics/langchain-looker-sql-agent/README.md

     ```bash
     pip install langchain-looker-agent
     ```
-    *(Note: This assumes the package will be published to PyPI.
-For local development, see "Development Setup" below).*

 2.  **Set Environment Variables:**
     Ensure the following are set in your environment or a `.env` file (see `.env.example`):
     *   `OPENAI_API_KEY` (or your chosen LLM's API key)